I want to know more about Potloc

 Who do you survey?keyboard_arrow_down

 We start by establishing a consumer profile, such as women between 25 and 35 years of age who have been to supermarket X at least once in the last twelve months.
 Once this population and the geographic area are determined, we push our surveys on social media.
-Today, over 80% of the Canadian population uses social media at least once a week.
-In 2017, Facebook dominated other social media use in Canada: 84% of internet users claimed to have a Facebook account and 79% of account holders used the app daily.
-Regardless of age, Facebook is the most popular platform in Canada.
-Here is a detailed list of the percentage of Facebook account holders within each segment of the population:
+Today, over 50% of the world's population uses social media at least once a week.
+That's 3.8 billion people around the planet that we can reach to give you the answers you are looking for.

-Through Facebook, our clients are capable of reaching every consumer profile they hope to target, whether they are clients or non-clients, no matter their age, their location, or their socio-professional status.
+Through Facebook alone for example, our clients are capable of reaching every consumer profile they hope to target, whether they are clients or non-clients, no matter their age, their location, or their socio-professional status.
 Because we use Facebook as a platform and apply our own targeting algorithms, we are able to collect samples that are much larger and more precise than those of our competitors.

 Do you buy data from Facebook?keyboard_arrow_down